replayio/docs/src/app/test-runners/overview/page.md

 ## Jump To Code

-**See what actually happened** when your test clicked, typed or in other way interacted with your element.
+**See what actually happened** when your test clicked, typed or in other way interacted with your website.
 Jump from a test command right into the function that was called on interaction.

 With information on [line hit counts](#) and [jumping through line executions](#) you’ll be able to narrow down a flake root cause in minutes.
 {% /basic %}